gibsonlab/chronostrain/examples/db_simple/README.md

 # Summary

-This contains an example of what the user COULD do to set up a database.
+This contains an example of a database generation pipeline; there are multiple ways to arrive at the end product.
+For instance, if you have high-quality MAGs (e.g. maybe you deeply sequenced a subset of your samples) then those should be used instead of downloading a reference genome.

 In particular, we provide scripts that sets up a RefSeq index, which is a prerequisite for the command `chronostrain make-db`.